Note: an alternative hybrid option was introduced in British Columbia in 2020: the Benefit Company.

 The option has been available in BC since mid-2013.

 In 2016, Bridget Horel, as part of her MBA research at Cape Breton University, undertook an extensive survey of some of the pioneering C3’s.
-Her illuminating summary of research findings can be found here: C3_Research_Summary 2016.
+Her summary of research findings can be found here.
 The document also includes a listing of the C3’s that had incorporated by the end of 2015.

 Information on the steps required to incorporate a C3 is available on this BC Ministry of Finance webpage.

 For an article on Nova Scotia’s social enterprise hybrid structure — the Community Interest Company — please click here.
-It was introduced in 2016.
+This option was introduced in 2016.

 C3 Features